 Happy January!
-To go along with our January Scripture Writing Plan on the Whiter Than Snow theme that Ashley created, we’ve also got a couple of lovely free graphics for you (that Ashley also created). ❄️😍
+To go along with our January Scripture Writing Plan on the Whiter Than Snow theme that Ashley created, we’ve also got a lovely free graphic for you (that Ashley also created). ❄️😍

 This verse from Psalm 51 was written by David after his transgression with Bathsheba (and his several failed attempts at a cover up).
 But David is called “a man after God’s own heart” and here we can see clearly WHY.
 He messed up, but he finally realized the gravity of his errors (after his good friend Nathan loved him enough to boldly point it out).
 And he was truly repentant.
 Not simply sorry he got caught.
 He begged God for renewal, for a clean heart and a right spirit.
 He knew that his God was the only one who could wash him whiter than snow.

-This verse – also from David’s prayer in Psalm 51 – provides such a fantastic visual!
-(And where we got the theme to begin with) But what in the round world is hyssop??
+This verse provides such a fantastic visual!
+But what in the round world is hyssop??

 This is a very helpful description from ArborGate: